ChasJC23/MyLangCompiler/plan.md

 # Language Plan

-All examples shown are standard operators used in mathematics or in the `C` programming language.
+All examples shown are standard operators used in modern mathematical notation or in the `C` programming language.

 ## Operator Tesseract